ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/transforming-hierarchical-data.markdown

 {CODE transformers_1@Transformers/Recurse.cs /}

-Now, to extract category name, and names of all parent categories, and names of all parent categories for those parents, and so on, we can mix our `Recurse` method with `LoadDocument`.
+Now, to extract category name, names of all parent categories, and names of all parent categories for those parents, and so on, we can mix our `Recurse` method with `LoadDocument`.

 {CODE transformers_2@Transformers/Recurse.cs /}